interstateone/siriproxy-hue/README.md

 [![Code Climate](https://codeclimate.com/github/interstateone/siriproxy-hue.png)](https://codeclimate.com/github/interstateone/siriproxy-hue)
 [![Dependency Status](https://gemnasium.com/interstateone/siriproxy-hue.png)](https://gemnasium.com/interstateone/siriproxy-hue)

+## This project has been deprecated

+I no longer maintain or provide support for this project.
+It remains on GitHub as a record of the project and for any possible benefits to others.
+Apple has since announced the HomeKit framework which provides hardware and software developers first-party support, including Siri, for the sort of thing this project did.
+I would recommend looking into the possibilities that the HomeKit framework offers.

+---

 This is a SiriProxy plugin to control Philips Hue lights with Siri.
 It has been developed for and tested with jimmykane's [Three Little Pigs fork](https://github.com/jimmykane/The-Three-Little-Pigs-Siri-Proxy) of [SiriProxy](https://github.com/plamoni/SiriProxy), although the plugin APIs look very similar and for now it may work with both.

 ## Example Commands ##